About this service

 We have x-ray and diagnostic areas in the department as well as a minor injuries area.
 After you are triaged if your injury is minor you will be directed to the minor injuries unit area which is a short distance from the main A&E department.

-We also provide a minor injuries service at Halton General Hospital.
+We also provide an urgent care service at Halton General Hospital.
 You can read more about this service here.

 There is a small short-stay ward area known as the clinical decisions unit located in the department for patients who need some further monitoring but might not need admission to a ward in the main hospital.